ImLunaUwU/imlunauwu.github.io/README.md

 ## Known Issues/ToDo:
 * Scaling could be optimized for mobile on pages like /index and /downloads
-* Loadtimes could be improved by minimizing the amount of JS scripts
-* Removing FontAwesome icons, which are only used for the socials icons, could improve load times <br> Possibly make vector icons inline instead of script loaded.
 * Page loads for a while if Iframe content is unreachable on /servers